KomCath/rails-magic-used-cars/README.md

   - Sprockets 3 introduced the concept of a "manifest" file that could list all assets you want to make available using the link directive.
       - Sprockets is a Ruby library for compiling and serving web assets.
 Sprockets allows to organize an application's JavaScript files into smaller more manageable chunks that can be distributed over a number of directories and files.
 It provides structure and practices on how to include assets in our projects

-  13. create  tmp
+  13. create  tmp 🚨 created automatically
-  14. create  tmp/cache
+  14. create  tmp/cache 🚨 created automatically

   - is a temporary backup, cache, or other data file created automatically by a software program.

-  15. create  log
+  15. create  log 🚨 created automatically

   - All the informations about your web applications requests are written in it, and it is quite useful.
 When you start your application with rails s you can see it (it is tailing the development.log)